YukkuriC/YetAnotherDuckovMod/AlienGuns/steam/README_steam_en.txt

 [*]Smarter MCX Spear(#4)
     [list]
     [*]"RTX ON!"
     [*]MCX Spear featuring a totally upgraded fire control system, marking enemies near the crosshair in ADS mode and applying tracking feature to bullets.
+Double-tap switch weapon hotkey to cycle the way it shoots tracked bullets, and doing so holding running key cycles the modes in the opposite direction.
-Additionally, every fifth bullets and the last five bullets are replaced with different colored tracer rounds to indicate the user's remaining ammo.
+    [*]Additionally, every fifth bullets and the last five bullets are replaced with different colored tracer rounds to indicate the user's remaining ammo.
     [/list]
 [/list]